-Society's role in the se Society's role in the securitisation process Securitisation Company Originator, Seller, Administrator, Cash Manager Subordinated Loan Provider Arrow 1 v ~
+Society's role in the securitisation process

+Securitisation Company Originator, Seller, Administrator, Cash Manager Subordinated Loan Provider

+Arrow 1 • •

 To raise funds for the purchase (being initially equal to the face value of the assets), a senior bilateral loan was provided to the SPV by the investor.
 Interest and principal received from the underlying assets is used to fund the payment of senior loan interest and principal.
 Any residual income after paying the interest and principal and any fees and other operating costs is distributed to the originating entity.